 What Sure can’t do

 Engineers from MT won’t enter your property without prior arrangement with Sure.
 If during the visit the fault is found to be an internal issue, such as faulty wiring or sockets, you will be asked to pay for the call out.
 We do need you to confirm you’re happy with this ahead of the appointment being made.
-A current list of charges can be found here Engineering Charges.
+Current engineer charges can be found here.

 Whilst we will always do our best to help you, there are still some support issues relating to email and routers that do not fall within the remit of the services provided by Sure (Isle of Man) Limited.
 For example, routers that were not supplied by Sure are not supported and we can’t help with sending and receiving emails in Outlook.
 Should you require assistance with such issues, please contact a reputable computer company* such as Curry’s PC World, Gadget Mann or Waltons Digital World to name a few, who may be able to assist you further.